struct/HardenedPartitionAlloc/README.md

 # Usage

 Type `make test` and then run `build/pa_test`.
 The pa_test.cpp program will show you the basics of using the C API.

+# Who

+The fork of PartitionAlloc and hardening patches are maintained by Chris Rohlf chris.rohlf@gmail.com

+The original PartitionAlloc (Google) and WebKit (Apple, Google) code are copyrighted by their respective authors.
+All licenses and code headers have been preserved.